stuart-kieser/Land-value-GIS/README.md

 Data is grouped by area and the values are used to create and area value

 DATA VISUALIZATION:
-Region average is collceted and plotted on a per m2 and per average building price.
+Region average is collected and plotted on a per m2 and per average building price.